INTAS: Study of solar assisted adsorption cooling unit using new adsorbent materials

-The main objective of the project is the development of a new adsorbent, belonging to a family of composite materials already investigated, to be used in a cooling system driven by solar energy.
-The design of the adsorption device and solar collector in an integrated unit is also a paramount objective.
+The project's main objective is to develop a new adsorbent, belonging to a family of composite materials already investigated, to be used in a cooling system driven by solar energy.
+Designing the adsorption device and solar collector in an integrated unit is also a paramount objective.

-In order to reach the main objective the research project is organised in such a way to pursue intermediate objectives that are also of interest within the scientific community.
-They are:
+For reaching the research objectives, the project is organized to pursue intermediate objectives that are also of interest within the scientific community:

 - Analysis and recommendation on both the working concept and the design of the components of a solar-assisted adsorption cooling unit (SAACU) applying the new composite adsorbents under different climatic conditions.